nealbarshes/nealbarshes.github.io/PAD/index.md

 2. Foley out, wean any O2.<br>
 3. Saline (<i>not</i> herparin) lock IV.<br>
 4. Consider furosemide if edema present.<br>
+5. Resume home insulin regimen.
-5. Determine eligibility for transition to post-op ward in afternoon.
+6. Determine eligibility for transition to post-op ward in afternoon.
 If so, PT consult in transfer orders.<br>
-6. Do NOT order AM labs for POD #2.<br>
+7. Do NOT order AM labs for POD #2.<br>
 </tt></blockquote>
 <br>